UnderLightz/Python-Slot-Machine/README.md

 Description: Developed an interactive slot machine game using Python.
 The program simulates a traditional slot machine, allowing users to place bets, spin the reels, and receive payouts based on winning combinations.

-Technologies Used: Python, Random Library, Object-Oriented Programming
+Technologies Used: Python, Random Library

 Role: Designed and implemented the game logic, including bet placements, reel spinning, and payout calculations.